22. Women and the Cold War

 A war medic, Shirley Gates McBride observed that the army treated women pretty equally, at least in regard to pay. “[We got] the same pay.
 You were not a female soldier, you were a soldier.
 And, you were a ‘corpsman’, not a ‘corpswoman.’
 It was ‘yes, ma’am and ‘no, ma’am,’ and ‘yes, sir’ and ‘no, sir.’”

 A Navy recruiter, Patricia Johnson of Sterling, VA, believed that the growing acceptance of women in this traditionally male field was not only significant to the military field itself--but led to women’s advancement in broader society.
-Basically, a rising tide lifts all boats.

 A war medic, Shirley Gates McBride observed that the army treated women pretty equally, at least in regard to pay. “[We got] the same pay.
 You were not a female soldier, you were a soldier.
 And, you were a ‘corpsman’, not a ‘corpswoman.’
 It was ‘yes, ma’am and ‘no, ma’am,’ and ‘yes, sir’ and ‘no, sir.’”

 A Navy recruiter, Patricia Johnson of Sterling, VA, believed that the growing acceptance of women in this traditionally male field was not only significant to the military field itself--but led to women’s advancement in broader society.
-Basically, a rising tide lifts all boats.

-The Cuban Missile Crisis of 1962.
 Juanita Moody was one of the few US women who had risen the ranks in cryptology and was actually in charge of a unit.
-It was her team that discovered that there was something sketchy going on in Cuba.
+It was her team that discovered that there was something suspicious going on in Cuba.
 She could see ships from the USSR bringing in supplies under the cover of night.
 Plus microwave towers were being installed.
 It was Moody’s report that was taken to the White House.
 President JFK read it, but she worried not enough was being done.
 So she pressed the NSA to make an unprecedented move–publishing the info to the larger intelligence community.
 She said, “It has reached the point that I am more worried about the trouble we’re going to get in having not published it, because someday we’re going to have to answer for this.
 And if we do....”
-How foreboding is that!?

 Moody received the Federal Woman’s Award, established to honor “leadership, judgment, integrity, and dedication” among female government employees.
 Despite being the brains behind the most dangerous moment in human history when she was asked about her past by those outside the intelligence community, Moody would humbly say, “Oh, I’ve done lots of interesting things for a country girl from North Carolina.”